ioi-2017/tps/docs/README.md

 * The script reports the test cases which are (for any reason) not available in the tests directory but the invocation should have been run on them.
+* The script prints a summary for each subtask that includes the score, the number of invoked test cases, and the comparison with the expected verdict.
 * The `logs` directory is completely cleared in the beginning of this script.
   All the steps are logged in separate files in this directory.